VAT

 insight featured image

-We hereby inform you about some important changes of the VAT compliance regulations that will be implemented in Belgium as from 2025.
-The aim behind the new regulations is to close the ‘VAT gap’ with new (more restrictive) measures in terms of filing of VAT returns.
-At the same time the legislator also wants to give the taxpayer more rights of ‘self-management’ when it comes to VAT credits.
+The rules on VAT formalities in Belgium will undergo a gradual overhaul from 2025.
+The aim behind the new regulations is to close the ‘VAT gap’ with new (more restrictive) measures regarding the filing and payment of VAT returns.
+At the same time, the legislator also wants to give taxpayers more rights of ‘self-management’ when it comes to VAT credits.

 Contents